Beamographic/rush/README.md

 ## Installation

-Prebuilt binary releases are available if you're looking for testing the ruleset or don't possess a developpment environment:
+Prebuilt binary releases are available if you are looking to test or play and do not wish to compile yourself.
 | [Releases Page](https://github.com/swoolcock/rush/releases/) |
 | -------------|

 **NOTE**: osu!lazer runs custom rulesets only on desktop platforms (Windows, macOS, Linux) for the time being.

-The ruleset consists of a single DLL file that you'll need to drop in the `rulesets` directory of osu!lazer data directory.
+The ruleset consists of a single DLL file that you'll need to place in the `rulesets` subdirectory of your osu!lazer installation.

 ### Installation instructions